agroza/romfontr/README.md

   -romfile  specifies the path and filename of the binary video ROM file -fontfile specifies the path and filename of the binary font file
 ```

+### Notes
+* This program does not work with VGA ROM BIOS images that are split between high and low independent ROM ICs.